cakephp/docs/en/appendices/3-4-migration-guide.rst

 ============================

-Before you migrate your code to use the new response methods you should be aware of the semantic changes the new methods create.
+Before you migrate your code to use the new response methods you should be aware of the conceptual differences the new methods have.
 The immutable methods are generally indicated using a ``with`` prefix.
 For example, ``withLocation()``.
 Because these methods operate in an immutable context, they return *new* instances which you need to assign to variables or properties.
 If you had